Anita Mui

-Life and career

-1963–1978: Early years
+Early life

-Mui experienced much hardship in her childhood.
-She was born at Fa Yuen Street in Mong Kok, Kowloon.
-She is the youngest daughter in a family of four children.
-She is the only child born in Hong Kong in her family, as her brothers and sister were born in China.
-Her mother Mui Tam Mei-kam was born at Xiguan in Guangzhou.
+Mui was born at Fa Yuen Street in Mong Kok, Kowloon, in October 1963.
+She is the youngest daughter in a family of four children, and the only one of the four born in Hong Kong, as her siblings were born in China.
+Her mother Mui Tam Mei-kam was born in Xiguan,Guangzhou, still alive as a Centenarian.
 She was a Chinese medicine practitioner, who opened Yuet Wah Chinese Medical Clinic, Wah Geong Chinese and Western Music College, and a music brand in Hong Kong.
-Her siblings are Mui Kai-Ming (1952–), Mui Tak-Ming (1953–2015) and Ann Mui (1959–2000), who was also a singer.
-The children were raised in a single parent family.
+Her siblings are Mui Kai-Ming, Mui Tak-Ming and singer Ann Mui, The children were raised in a single parent family.
 Mui's father died when she was very young.
-In some of her interviews, Mui mentioned that she had little memory of her father and the family were very poor.
+In some of her interviews, Mui mentioned that she had little memory of her father and that her family was impoverished.
 This meant that she had to help provide for her siblings at an early age, dropping out of school at the age of 13 or 14.
 More hardship followed the family when the bar that her mother ran was destroyed by a fire.
-To earn a living, Mui entered show business around the age of four with her sister Ann.
-She performed Chinese operas and pop songs in theatres and on the streets.
+To earn a living, Mui entered the show business around the age of four with her sister Ann.
+She performed Chinese operas and pop songs in theatres, amusement parks and on the streets.
 Both Mui and her elder sister Ann performed in practically any nightclub that offered them a chance to make a living.

 At the age of 15, due to the frequency of performances at different venues (up to six venues per day) that she had, her voice was affected due to the development of nodules on her vocal cords.
 Following the advice of the doctor, she took a year off and to keep herself occupied, she attended art lessons with her cousin.
 After a year, she started performing again despite the change in her vocal range, which lowered her voice by an octave.